BMC Helix Subscriber Information

 Can I revert my update?

-In the event of a failure during the zero-downtime service update window, BMC Helix will actively investigate and resolve issues promptly to prevent delays.
+If an issue occurs during the ZDT service update window, BMC Helix actively investigates and resolves the issue to minimize impact and prevent delays.

 What are my options for rollback?

-We do not recommend rolling back, as it would incur data loss and undermine the ZDT process.
-However, if you require a rollback plan for service updates, the rollback process involves a full database restore from a backup you requested or took prior to the start of the change window.
-Any data generated within your Helix applications from the time the backup was taken until the database restore occurs will not be reflected post database restore.
+If a rollback plan is required, rollback is performed by completing a full database restore from a backup that you requested or took before the start of the service update change window.
+Any data generated in your BMC Helix applications after the backup was taken and before the database restore will not be available after the rollback.

 Executing the Service Update

-What does the Zero Downtime (ZDT) Service Update process involve?
+What does the ZDT service update process involve?

 FAQ ZDT.jpg